SEND FAQs for Parents

 A: At the Whiteoak Academies we instigate a Graduated Approach to supporting our SEND pupils, in line with the SEND Code of practice 2015.
 We will follow the four steps (Assess, Plan, Do, Review) and meet regularly with parents to involve them in the process.
 The diagram below explains this.

 Q: Will my child have an IEP (Individual Education Plan)?

 A: If your child is SEN support they are very likely to have an IEP.
-An IEP is a method of setting SMART targets, specific to the pupil's needs and measuring small steps of progress.
-IEP's are also required by the Local Authority as a source of evidence when applying for Top Up Funding or and Education Health and Care Plan Needs Assessment.
+At the Whiteoak Academies this is known as a WISP - Whiteoak Individual Success Plan.
+A WISP is a method of setting SMART targets, specific to the pupil's needs and measuring small steps of progress.
+WISP's are also required by the Local Authority as a source of evidence when applying for an Education Health and Care Plan (EHCP) Needs Assessment.

 Q: How can my child get additional funding?

 A: Additional funding must be applied for from the Local Authority.
 This funding is known as "Top Up Funding".
-To receive Top Up Funding a pupil must meet criteria set by the Local Authority.
-Guidance is revised annually and available each January.
-This year's guidance can be found at the link below.
+To receive Top Up Funding a pupil must have an Education, Health and Care Plan (EHCP).

 Q: What is an Education, Health and Care Plan?